 So I may have re-invented the wheel last week.
-Cake sandwiches have been around for a while - Victoria Sponge Sandwich Cake is basically two sponge cake layers with a buttercream and jam filling.
-All I did last week was slice two layers of hero sponge, filled it with sweet fillings, sandwiched, cut into triangles and put in a sandwich box.
-It surprisingly went down a storm on Instagram and I was convinced to upload them onto our website for postal cake sandwich online orders.
-I did it thinking I would sell about 5.
-We sold more than 200 overnight.
+Cake sandwiches have existed in spirit for ages — a Victoria Sponge is basically two layers and a filling pretending not to be a sandwich.
+All I did was slice two layers of our Hero Sponge, load them with sweet fillings, cut them into triangles and pop them into a sandwich box.
+Instagram went feral, and after much gentle bullying I uploaded them to the website for postal cake sandwich orders.
+I thought we’d sell five.
+We sold over 200 overnight.

-As much as I love these cake sandwiches, I can't meet the demand.
-We can only take on a limited amount of orders to fit into our production with our regular birthday cake and wedding cake orders.
-So if you've missed being able to order, or can't quite justify spending that amount on a sandwich, or fancy giving it a go for yourself, read on - I'm showing you how to make the best cake sandwiches!
+As much as I adore these little wedges of joy, we simply can’t meet the demand.
+We can only take on a limited number of orders alongside our regular birthday cake and wedding cake production.
+So if you’ve missed out, or can’t justify spending that much on what is essentially dessert in disguise, or simply fancy giving it a go yourself, read on — here’s how to make the best homemade cake sandwiches.

 Equipment You Need

-A rectangular baking tin of size 12"x9" with minimum 2" depth (or similar)
+A 12"x9" rectangular baking tin with at least 2" depth

-A cake leveller (we use inexpensive KitchenCraft ones - cheap, cheerful and durable)
+A cake leveller (the inexpensive KitchenCraft ones are great)

 Recipe Components